codebreak/codebreak.github.com/source/_posts/2012-09-24-women-presenters.markdown

 Now don't be fooled ... when I signed up to do my **FIRST EVER** tech talk for Girl Geek Dinners I was not completely at ease.
 In fact I was still pretty nervous.
 But if there's one thing I've learned - like many people ...** I will always be nervous when it comes to speaking in front of people ** but I'm not going to let that prevent me from getting up there and doing it anyways!

 So get out there, challenge your self by doing a presentation or 2.
-And maybe ... just maybe you'll get to a point where you're a little less nervous than when you first started.
+And maybe ... just maybe you'll get to a point where you're a little less nervous than your very first presentation/talk.

 ## Step #1 Sign up for presentations